 - Encouraging pursuit of non-Met Council funding for reuse projects

-- Reporting at annual budget meetings
+- Reporting about the reuse pilot program at MCES's annual budget meetings

-- Establishing criteria for a regional cost share for wastewater resuse projects based on regional wastewater system benefit, including a cap on the allowable cumulative amount of regional cost shares (approximately $1.65 million/year)
+- Establishing criteria for a regional cost share for wastewater resuse projects based on regional wastewater system benefit, including a cap on the allowable cumulative amount of regional cost shares granted (approximately $1.65 million/year)

 Treated effluent use at wastewater treatment plants